-- 8.1 Classification of Discharges - - i.
+- 8.1 Classification of Discharges - a) Trade Waste discharges are classified as one of the following types: - i.
 Permitted Trade Waste, (in which case an Approval Notice must be obtained); - ii.
-Conditional Trade Waste, (in which case a Conditional Consent must be obtained or a Trade Waste Agreement be entered into); or - iii.
-Prohibited Trade Waste, (in which case no approval in any form will be granted).
+Conditional Trade Waste, (in which case a Conditional Consent must be obtained or a Trade Waste Agreement be entered into); or - Prohibited Trade Waste, (in which case no approval in any form will be granted).